tylerlv3/catMonitor/README.md

 1. In `main.py`, set `MANUAL_CLASSIFICATION = False`.
 2. Run the script `main.py`, ```python main.py```
-3. The application will open in a window similar to the manual classification one, but instead it will now be labeling activites in real time from the feed with a bounding box around each labeled object.
+3. The application will open in a window similar to the manual classification one, but instead it will now draw bounding boxes around detected cats in real-time with a label of the predicted activity.
 4. Press `q` to quit.